dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Mitigations

-Many extensions doesn't expose any options that affect registered services and can use the following implementation of <xref:Microsoft.EntityFrameworkCore.Infrastructure.DbContextOptionsExtensionInfo.ShouldUseSameServiceProvider%2A>:
+Many extensions don't expose any options that affect registered services and can use the following implementation of <xref:Microsoft.EntityFrameworkCore.Infrastructure.DbContextOptionsExtensionInfo.ShouldUseSameServiceProvider%2A>:

 ```csharp
 private sealed class ExtensionInfo : DbContextOptionsExtensionInfo